 Laws and Regulations

-Below are the most recent Laws and Regulations that affect Arizona in-home care agencies.
+Below are some of the specific state laws (statutes) and regulations (rules) that may affect Arizona in-home care companies.

 Effective July 15, 2015